Siphon880gh/gsc-nodejs-backend/README-developers.md

 - Node.js >= 18
 - Google Cloud account with appropriate permissions
-- GA4 property access (for GA4 queries)
+- Google Search Console site access
-- BigQuery dataset access (for BigQuery queries)
+- BigQuery dataset access (optional, for BigQuery queries)

-> **📋 Setup Required**: Before using this CLI, you need to configure GA4 and BigQuery access.
+> **📋 Setup Required**: Before using this CLI, you need to configure GSC access.
+BigQuery is optional.
 See [README-SETUP.md](./README-SETUP.md) for detailed setup instructions.

 ## Setup